The Scientific and Cultural Website of Shia belief

 One cannot find a single instance in their traditions where they might have taken the help of an academic theory or philosophical postulate for explaining a verse.

-“Therefore, when mischiefs come to confuse you like the segments of the darkened night, then hold fast to the Quran; as it is the intercessor whose intercession shall be granted; and a credible advocate; and whoever keeps it before him, it will lead him to the Garden; and whoever keeps it behind, it will drive him to the Fire; and it is the guide that guides to the best path; and it is a book in which there is an explanation, particularization and recapitulation; and it is a decisive (world), and not a joke, and there is for it a manifest (meaning) and an esoteric (one); thus its apparent (meaning) is firm, and its esoteric (one) is knowledge; its exterior is elegant and its interior deep; it has (many) boundaries, and its boundaries have (many) boundaries; its wonders shall not cease, and its (unexpected marvels shall not be old.
+The Prophet has said in a sermon: “Therefore, when mischiefs come to confuse you like the segments of the darkened night, then hold fast to the Quran; as it is the intercessor whose intercession shall be granted; and a credible advocate; and whoever keeps it before him, it will lead him to the Garden; and whoever keeps it behind, it will drive him to the Fire, and it is the guide that guides to the best path; and it is a book in which there is an explanation, particularization, and recapitulation; and it is a decisive (world), and not a joke, and there is for it a manifest (meaning) and an esoteric (one); thus its apparent (meaning) is firm, and its esoteric (one) is knowledge; its exterior is elegant and its interior deep; it has (many) boundaries, and its boundaries have (many) boundaries; its wonders shall not cease, and its (unexpected marvels shall not be old.
+There are in it the lamps of guidance and the beacon of wisdom and guide to knowledge for him who knows the attributes.
+Therefore, one should extend his sight; and should let his eyes reach the attribute; so that one who is in perdition may get deliverance, and one who is entangled may get free; because meditation is the life of the heart of the one who sees, as the one having a light (easily) walks in darkness; therefore, you must seek good deliverance and (that) with little waiting.

-“Its one part speaks with the other, and one portion testifies about the other.”
+‘Ali (a.s.) said, inter alia, speaking about the Quran in a sermon: “Its one part speaks with the other, and one portion testifies about the other.”

 This is the straight path and the right way which was used by the true teachers of the Quran and its guides, may Allah’s blessings be on them all!
 We shall write, under various headings, what Allah has helped us to understand from the honoured verses, by the above-mentioned method.
+We have not based the explanations on any philosophical theory, academic idea, or mystical revelation.
+We have not put into it any outside matter except a fine literary point which depends on the understanding of Arabic eloquence or self-evident or practical premises which can be understood by one and all.

 From the discussions, written according to the above-mentioned method, the following subjects have become crystal clear:

-1- The matters concerning the names of Allah, and His attributes, like His Life, Knowledge, Power, Hearing, Sight and Oneness etc. As for the Person of Allah, you will find that the Quran believes that He needs no description.
+1- The matters concerning the names of Allah, and His attributes, like His Life, Knowledge, Power, Hearing, Sight and Oneness, etc. As for the Person of Allah, you will find that the Quran believes that He needs no description.

-3- The matters concerned with the intermediary links between Allah and man, like the Curtain, the Tablet, the Pen, the Throne, the Chair, the Inhabited House, the Heavens, the Earth, the Angels, the Satans, and the Jinns etc.
+3- The matters concerned with the intermediary links between Allah and man, like the Curtain, the Tablet, the Pen, the Throne, the Chair, the Inhabited House, the Heavens, the Earth, the Angels, the Satans, and the Jinns, etc.

 4- The details about the man before he came to this world.

-5- The matters related to man in this life, like the history of mankind, knowledge of himself, the foundation of society, the prophethood and the apostleship, the revelation, the inspiration, the book and the religion and law.
+5- The matters related to man in this life, like the history of mankind, knowledge of himself, the foundation of society, the prophethood and the apostleship, the revelation, the inspiration, the book, and the religion and law.
 The high status of the prophets, shining through their stories, come under this heading.

 6- The knowledge about the man after he departs from this world, that is, al-Barzakh.